 Leadership Evanston continues to engage alumni in three important ways — networking, leadership development, and on-going conversations about Evanston.

-Focus on the Arts is the theme for the upcoming Alumni event on Monday, March 9.
-The gathering will start with a "hard hat" tour of the new Evanston Art Center space on Central Street from 5:30pm to 6:30pm.
-Afterwards, the group will gather at Ten Mile House for a short program as well as conversation, and food and drink.
+Focus on the Arts was the theme at the Alumni event on March 9, 2015.
+The gathering started with a "hard hat" tour of the new Evanston Art Center space on Central Street and afterwards, the group gathered at Ten Mile House.

 leadership development workshops

 "This whole evening reflects the sort of discussion we expect from LE...The discussion was of high-level and worth attending."

 "The topic was certainly timely and the ability to have it connect with so much going on in our communtiy right now was the icing on the cake."

 — reflections of the alumni participants in 5 Levels of Racism

 In November 2014, Stacey Gibson and Liz Shulman facilitated the program 5 Levels of Racism.
 They introduced 26 participating alumni, from a wide-range of LE classes, to a framework for recognizing racism in various contexts.
 The group intends to continue their conversation in early spring.

 New on the horizon, leadership alumni conversations with key Evanston leaders from the public school to the city to business to human services to key institutions in our community, are being planned for 2015.
 Each event will invite a leader to an in-depth Q&A lending itself to an opportunity for deep exploration of challenging issues.

 One of the primary goals of Leadership Evanston is to create a network of engaged, facilitative and active leaders for our community.
 Join us on Facebook page.